dooco/edwinaz/README.md

         Edwinaz website is developed to demonstrate coder’s competence in delivering a django application which complies with Code Institute's PP5 criteria.

+    - #### **Functional requirements**
+        - To be able to login and logout
+        - To be able to sign-up using email address and secure password
+        - To be able to reset password
+        - To be able to view and edit profile information
+        - To be able to add/view/edit/delete a product as vendor
+        - To be able to add/view/edit/delete an article as vendor
+        - To be able to view and edit shopping bag
+        - To be able to process orders and add order to profile history
+        - To be able to process card payement
+        - To be able to sort shop items according to a set of criteria
+        - To be able to email notification to users
+        - To be able to notify user on success of failure on actions
+        - To be able to handle errors: page 404 not found, page 500 Internal Server Error and page 403 access denied

 	  - #### **Non functional requirements**
         - Incorporate a narative in articles that will engage visitors to revisit site and view content.

      - #### **Becoming a Vendor**
        - The process of vendor setup is simplified for the purpose of this project